 Illness Management and Recovery (IMR) is a consumer-oriented psychological treatment protocol for individuals diagnosed with serious mental illness.
 Topics include recovery strategies, practical facts about mental illness, the stress-vulnerability model, building social support, using medication effectively, reducing relapses and coping with stress, problems, and symptoms.
 IMR is considered a front-line intervention for the treatment of serious mental illness.
 Typically, this program is completed in 26 bi-weekly sessions or 52 weekly sessions, each lasting one hour, with a maximum of 12 participants.

-To ensure program fidelity and proper credit, Illness Management and Recovery must be delivered by Psychology Services.
+To ensure program fidelity and proper credit, Illness Management and Recovery must be delivered by Psychology Services to include psychologists, psychology trainees, and treatment specialists.
+Treatment Specialists may facilitate the treatment group with clinical supervision from a licensed psychologist.